 Day 8 – clean and organize the hallway

 Slim down that pile of coats hung in the hallway.
 Store accessories like gloves and scarves in neat baskets or crates and put away all the shoes and bags.

-It’s much easier to work if your work space is clear and organised.
+It’s much easier to work if your work space is clear and organized.
 Start with clearing out your drawers.
-If you want to do a bit more in-depth organising here then you’ll like our ‘Brilliant Tips for Organising the Desk’.

 That mountain of mail on the kitchen side, the one that keeps falling all over the floor.
 Clear it up.
 Go through the post, chuck out the rubbish, file the things you need.

 Day 11 – organize the fridge

 Empty the fridge, throw out anything past it’s use by date.
 Wipe it down.
 Put the food back, wiping any sticky jars as you go.

 Grab our fridge cleaning guide here.

 Go through your freezer food, throw out the food past it’s use by date.
 Make a note of what’s in the freezer and don’t forget to include it in your weekly meal plan to get it used up.